randytsuch/ESP_ir_blaster/README.md

  *  This works best with another web server acting as a front end that
  *  sends cURL requests based on which buttons are pressed.
  *  cURL format: http://ESP8266/IRcode

- or put this in your browswer 192.168.xxx.xxx/irTVpwron
+or put this in your browswer

+ 192.168.xxx.xxx/irTVvup

+ using the ip address of the esp to send the command.
+For me, this will turn tv volume up

+ The esp will respond, and you should see this:command receivedHTTP/1.1 200 OK

+ show up in the browser window.

+ Debugging works best if you have the esp connected with usb to a pc, and open Serial Monitor in Platformio, select you serial port with  baud rage of 115200

- Built on Platformio running in Atom on a macbook Platformio has library IRremoteESP8266 by Ken Shirriff installed from Platformio Home
+ Built on Platformio running in Atom on a macbook

+ Platformio has library IRremoteESP8266 by Ken Shirriff installed from Platformio Home

- IR codes were determined by using the adafruit guide found there https://learn.adafruit.com/using-an-infrared-library/hardware-needed using irlib2
+ IR codes were determined by using the adafruit guide found there

+ https://learn.adafruit.com/using-an-infrared-library/hardware-needed
+ using irlib2